Home | Installation | Control Streams | Bootstrap

 stored in nmmbt.txt in tab delimited format.

-The results of the theopd run are presented in
+The results of the theopd run are presented in summary

-names aligned with the estimates underneath.
-The 4th line contains
+aligned with the estimates underneath.
+The 4th

-the run name (and nmout extension)
+line contains the run name (and nmout extension) followed by the objective function

-followed by the objective function value, estimation method, number of function
+value, estimation method, number of function evaluations, significant digits,

 Note that the ETASD and EPSSD are used to indicate